 Whangarei Falls Loop

 The walk starts at the public car park and crosses the river above the waterfall via a metal bridge.
-Please note this bridge has no hand rail as it is designed for flood water to run over it and some people may not feel comfortable using it.
+Please exercise caution.
+The bridge has been designed for flood water to run over it and there is no hand rail.
+Some people may not feel comfortable using it.

 The surfaced walkway continues through the reserve and down a flight of steps to the base of the falls where there is picnic table and viewing area.
-A bridge leads to the walkway which zig-zags back up the hill through mature bush to the car park.
+A bridge across the river leads to the walkway which zig-zags back up the hill through mature bush to the car park.

-Safety: Care should be taken to stay on the paths and within the confines of the viewing platforms as the terrain can be slippery and dangerous.
+Safety: Care should be taken to stay on the paths and within the confines of the viewing platforms as the ground can be slippery and dangerous.

 Sands Road Loop